 In Los Angeles County, many victims of sex trafficking are runaway or homeless youth who come from a background of physical or sexual abuse.
 A conviction for human trafficking is a serious situation in California, as the courts can double prison terms in certain circumstances.

-If you have been accused of human trafficking, you need to take immediate action by contacting a Los Angeles criminal defense lawyer at Eisner Gorin LLP.
-Under no circumstances should you make any statements to police detectives or federal agents.
+If you find yourself accused of human trafficking, it's crucial to act swiftly and seek legal representation.
+Contact a Los Angeles criminal defense lawyer at Eisner Gorin LLP immediately.
+Under no circumstances should you make any statements to law enforcement.

-Our criminal defense attorneys will thoroughly review all the details in order to prepare a solid defense strategy.
-Now that we have discussed the basic overview of a California human trafficking offense above, let's take a closer look at the legal definitions below.
+Our criminal defense attorneys will thoroughly review all the details of your case, including the evidence against you and any potential defenses, to prepare a solid defense strategy and keep you informed at every step of the process.
+Now that we have discussed the basic overview of a California human trafficking offense above let's take a closer look at the legal definitions below.

 California Penal Code Section 236.1 – Human Trafficking